justincasher/justincasher.github.io/articles/Ramanujan-Conjecture/Ramanujan-Conjecture.md

   <li>\( |\tau(p)| \leq 2 p^{11/2} \). </li>
 </ol>

 &emsp; These were conjectured in 1916.
 The first two relations were proved by Mordell in 1917 using Hecke operators.
 The third conjecture is what we are interested in and was proved by Deligne in 1971 (modulo the Weil conjectures).
-We will refer to this as ``Ramanujan's conecture'' in the sequel.
+We will refer to this as "Ramanujan's conecture" in the sequel.

 ## 3. Deligne's Proof